NikSWE/acm-icpc-analytics/README.md

 account_id = ""
 ```

 Finally, run `terraform apply`.
 Make sure not to delete the state files created by Terraform; otherwise, you won't be able to destroy the resources created in Google Cloud properly.
+Expected time to provision and setup all the resources in Gcloud is somewhere around 8-12 mins.

+Once the deployment is complete you can access the prefect server through the url provided as the output at the end.
+Trigger the jobs in the order mentioned in the workflow.
+Create a copy of the dashboard and update your data sources.

+_Note_: Re-run the `terraform apply` if you get errors related to enabling APIs in Gcloud

 ## Challenges